pedrobarbeira/gitpush/README.md

 - gitpush -l message :: allows for messages above 80 characters long
 - change default push to current branch instead of main/master

- Again, simplicity is key.
+ Simplicity is key.
 Gitpush will aim for different degrees of exposition of the git API.
 The point is figuring out the most common usages of Git and automating them for a more fluid utilization.
 Each of these commands can be easily extended - for example, the gitpush -c command can be extended to allow